Trade in the Middle Ages

 After the collapse of the Western Roman Empire, contacts with Asia mainly remained limited to the eastern Mediterranean and the Black Sea and was mainly in the hands of Greeks, Jews and Syrians.
 With the arrival of the Vikings the trade with Asia became more and more in the hands of the Russian Principalities and the Volga Bulgars; they brought eagerly thought-after luxury goods from via the Black Sea and the eastern Mediterranean into northern and western Europe.
 In the eastern Mediterranean it were the Genoese and Pisans who dominated the eastern trade in the 1oth century.

-With the arrival of the Mongols – from the mid 13th century onwards – we saw these newcomers taking over these trading routes.
+With the arrival of the Mongols – from the mid 13th century onward – we saw these newcomers taking over these trading routes.
 However, a century later their empire started to collapse and travelling over the old Silk Routes and the Horse and Tea Routes became a very hazardous undertaking for foreigners.
 It were the Sogdians – traders from cities such as Samarkand, Buchara, Khiva and Tashkent who now controlled this trade and who were in better position to defend their trading routes against marauding bands or local kings and landlords in Central Asia.

 At the same time the Muslims became more militant against the ‘infidels’, which made life difficult for the Christian traders.
 The Ottoman Empire had been extended to include all of modern Turkey, the Middle East and North Africa.